jfq3/RDP---Tutorials/xander_choosing_parameters.md

 ### Contig Search Parameters
 These impact the timing of search and are not adjusted often.

 * `PRUNE` the search if the score does not improve after the specified value for  `n_nodes`.
 The recommended value is 20.
-Set this to 0 to disable pruning.
+If this is set to 0, pruning is disabled but required memory and time increases.

 * `PATHS` is the number of paths to search for each starting kmer.
 A value of 1 returns the shortest path.